Polestar 2 review

-If you’d missed it outside, Polestar’s ties with Volvo are more evident inside.
-The steering wheel and some switches are shared, but the 2 does have its own unique feel and importantly the quality you come to expect from Volvo is very much intact.
-Here, the Polestar has Tesla beaten – it feels like it’ll last longer.
+Polestar’s ties with Volvo are more evident on the inside.
+The steering wheel and some switches are shared, but the 2 does have its own unique feel and – importantly – the quality you come to expect from Volvo is very much intact.
+Here, the Polestar has Tesla beaten – it feels built to a far higher standard.

 The star of the show is that iPad-like screen that sits within the dash.
-It controls everything from the stereo to the heating and the navigation and is nicer to use than Volvo’s system, with cleaner graphics.
+It controls everything from the stereo, to the heating and the navigation; and is nicer to use than Volvo’s system, with cleaner graphics.
 It’s snappy in its operation, and its menu layout is easy to come to grips with.

-Volvo knows a thing or two about great seats and Polestar has borrowed a wonderfully supportive set in the front.
-Space is generous upfront too and that also goes for the back, where a couple of adults will have no trouble getting comfy as long as they aren’t freakishly tall.
+Volvo knows a thing or two about great seats and Polestar has borrowed a wonderfully supportive set for the front row.
+Space is generous at both ends of the car too – adults will have no trouble getting comfy in the back as long as they aren’t extremely tall.
 That said, three adults of any size will struggle to side-by-side in comfort.

 The Polestar 2’s boot has decent access with its hatchback boot lid, but the bottom line is that you’ll get slightly more stuff in a Tesla Model 3.
 There’s also a small storage area at the front, but again, the Tesla’s one is slightly bigger.